 - explore the viability of early-stage research ideas in any discipline or multiple disciplines

 - invite the perspectives of diverse participants and stakeholders to the discussion

 - integrate senior and junior scholars from institutions in the greater Boston area, across the United States, or around the world

 The following areas—while not exclusive—are of special interest:

 Radcliffe supports engaged scholarship.
 We welcome proposals that connect research to public policy, pressing social issues, and/or seek to actively engage audiences beyond academia.
 In particular, we encourage proposals in the areas of law, education, justice, and youth leadership.

 - Reflecting Radcliffe’s unique history, proposals that focus on women, gender, and society or draw on the Schlesinger Library’s rich collections

 We are currently accepting applications for seminars to be held between July 1, 2021 and June 30, 2022.
 Completed proposals are due Tuesday, October 13, 2020.

 Questions about the program?

-For any questions regarding content, please contact Sean O’Donnell, associate director of Academic Ventures, at email@example.com.
+Please contact Sean O’Donnell, associate director of Academic Ventures” at email@example.com.